First Light And Reionisation Epoch Simulations (FLARES) VI: The colour evolution of galaxies $z=5-15$: Introduction

-However, with the development of sophisticated forward modelling pipelines - which are used to create synthetic observations - \citep[e.g.][]{skirt2015,powderday} it is increasingly possible to directly compare observed and simulated individual galaxies and populations While there remain uncertain elements of this modelling - in particular the modelling of dust and nebular emission - we are now at the point where this forward modelling process is comparable, or perhaps even simpler, than the reverse.
+However, with the development of sophisticated forward modelling pipelines - which are used to create synthetic observations - \citep[e.g.][]{skirt2015,powderday} it is increasingly possible to directly compare observed and simulated individual galaxies and populations.
+While there remain uncertain elements of this modelling - in particular the modelling of dust and nebular emission - we are now at the point where this forward modelling process is comparable, or perhaps even simpler, than the reverse.
 Efforts to produce synthetic observations are now ubiquitous in the modelling community \citep[e.g][]{Wilkins2013, Trayford2015, Wilkins2016a, vogelsberger_high_2019, FLARES-II} with the ability to make observational predictions across the electromagnetic spectrum incorporating a range of physical processes, including nebular emission from H\textsc{ii} regions \citep[e.g.][]{Wilkins2013, Orsi2014, Wilkins2020, FLARES-II} and the ISM \citep[e.g.][]{Lagache18, Katz2019, Popping2019, Leung2020, Kannan2022}, and dust attenuation \citep[e.g.][]{Bluetides_dust, vogelsberger_high_2019, FLARES-II, FLARES-III} and emission \citep[e.g.][]{Bluetides_dust, Ma2019, Lovell21, FLARES-III}.

 Beyond integrated photometry/spectroscopy it is now also possible to produce synthetic imaging \citep[e.g.][]{Trayford2015, Snyder2015, Ma2018, FLARES-IV, Marshall2022}, enabling self-consistent comparisons of morphological metrics.
 Forward modelling has been applied to models covering a wide range of scales, from high-resolution simulations of individual halos \citep[e.g.][]{Ma2019} to the construction of synthetic lightcones encompassing hundreds of square arcminutes \citep[e.g.][]{Williams2018, Laigle2019, Davidzon2019, Somerville2021, Yung2022, Drakos2022}, enabling a direct comparison with observed galaxy populations.

 In this work we make predictions for the redshift and luminosity evolution of \hubble, \spitzer, and \jwst\ colours at $z \geqslant 5$ using the First Light And Reionisation Epoch Simulations \citep[\flares;][]{FLARES-I, FLARES-II} cosmological hydrodynamical simulation suite.
 The current \flares\ simulations combine the $z=0$ validated \eagle\ \citep[][]{schaye_eagle_2015, crain_eagle_2015} physics model with an innovative simulation strategy, resulting in a large effective volume, and thus dynamic range, of stellar masses and luminosities.